Boosting Gaussian Boson Sampling using Optical Parametric Amplification Networks

-where $q_i$ are elements of canonically conjugate quadrature components for $q=(x_1,x_2,...,x_n;p_1,p_2...,p_n)$.
 This covariance matrix provides a complete description of the multimode Gaussian state and serves as the foundation for analyzing the system's behavior under the influence of OPAs as well as beam splitters.
 Let $\sigma$ be the covariance matrix associated with the input multimode Gaussian state.
 As the state evolves through the lossless OPA array, with transmittance $t=1$, shown in Fig.\,\ref{fig:Model}(c), $\sigma$ transforms as

 where $R=S_k^{(d)}\cdots S_{0}^{(i+1)}S_{1}^{(i)}\cdots S_{0}^{(2)}S_{1}^{(1)}$, the index $k=\mathrm{mod}_{2}(d)$ depends on the depth $d$ of the array, and the superscript $i$ denotes the $i$th layer.
 The matrix representations of the even- and odd-numbered layers are $n \times n$ block matrices denoted by $S_0^{(i)}$ and $S_1^{(j)}$ respectively.
 These block matrices correspond to the symplectic transformations associated with the individual OPAs.
 These symplectic transformations are derived from the Bogoliubov transformations associated with the Hamiltonian.
 See Appendix A for details.